 Oxalic acid, which prevents the absorption of calcium and is found as rhubarb, spinach, and other vegetables.
 Foods high in this anti-nutrient include nuts, grains, and seeds.

 What this diet doesn’t focus on is the amount of nutrients you will get from vegetables and fruits, which far outweigh the antinutrients that these foods will provide.
 Basically, you don’t need to worry about antinutrients if you consume a varied and wide range of foods.

 Fats and Nutrients

-The amount of saturated fat you consume and the lack of nutrients on the carnivore diet are concerning.
-Health risks such as high cholesterol, heart attacks, strokes and diabetes have been linked to consuming too much dietary fat.
+The amount of saturated fat you consume and the lack of nutrients on the carnivore diet can be concerning however.

 Meats and other animal products contain a high amount of nutrients.
 They contain B vitamins, omega-3 fatty acids, vitamin D, vitamin A in liver and other organs, but lack many others.
 Vitamin C is vital for a working immune system, potassium for balanced electrolytes, vitamin K for healthy blood clotting, and vitamin E for healthy hair and skin — these are all absent in the carnivore diet.

 At first, this diet might finally satisfy your appetite, but all good things must come to an end.
 Like every other fad diet that came before it, the carnivore diet has its shortcomings that will more than likely lead to a crash and quit.